 If you’re not already keeping an eye on how people respond to your business, you might wonder how to do this, or even why it’s important.
 Managing your online reputation is crucial to securing new business, as more people than ever rely on online research before making any purchases—even when shopping.
 If your brand is seen in a negative light online, this could dissuade prospective customers from purchasing from you, and actively steer them towards competitors instead.

 Staying vigilant about your online reputation allows you to do any necessary damage control sooner rather than later.
 It can also give you a good idea of how well your business is performing.
+That’s why it’s important to monitor and take control of your online reputation.

 Keep track of review platforms